Human Resource Management (HRM) Table of content:

 - Headhunting: This involves proactively seeking out skilled professionals or passive candidates who might not be actively looking for new opportunities but could be enticed by an attractive offer.

-- Professional networking events: Attending industry events or conferences to connect with potential candidates, or posting job openings within relevant professional communities.
+- Professional networking events: Attend industry events or conferences to connect with potential candidates or post job openings within relevant professional communities.

 - Advertisements: Advertisements are used as an external recruitment source to attract a wide pool of potential candidates by promoting job openings and the company's brand.